prestonlimlianjie/moh-vaccinegov/pages/health-advisory.md

 **Full COVID-19 vaccination consists of two doses**

-- Choose a polyclinic or vaccination centre and two time slots, 21 to 28 days apart
+- Choose a vaccination location and two time slots, 21 to 28 days apart
 - Schedule other vaccines at least 2 weeks apart
   <br/>
   <br/>